-The Cameroun's Chief of State, Ahmadou Ahidjo, presided over the annual re-opening of his country's Supreme Court recently.
+Background: The Cameroun's Chief of State, Ahmadou Ahidjo, presided over the annual re-opening of his country's Supreme Court recently.
 During the course of the ceremony new magistrates were admitted and 13 judges took the oath of allegiance.

 SYNOPSIS: Traditional festivities outside the Camerouns' Judicial Palace marked the re-opening ceremony.
 And to make it official, President Ahidjo was on hand to declare the 1976/1977 session open.
 After the inauguration ceremony, brief speeches were given by M. Joseph Doumba, Minister of Justice, Marcel Naguinin, President of the Supreme Court and Francois Mbouyom, Attorney-General.
 All three commanded the President for attending the occasion.
 They said it demonstrated the growing importance of the judicial system in Cameroun.

 M. Mbouyom spoke of the complexity of the judicial decision making process in.
 He pointed out that although new laws and texts are being introduced each year to improve the system, changing the legal system took time.
 In a brief statement the Justice Minister noted that the government had helped to create the judicial structures necessary for the development of the nation.
 During the ceremony 13 new judges took their oaths in the presence of the Judicial Council and the President.

 M. Nguini had earlier commented on the statue of the judges.
 He added that although recruitment was difficult, the flexibility of the position was increasing.